MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Parameters
 * FileName (string) - The name of the image file to upload.
-* DataAsByteArrayString (string) - The image data, passed as a string containing a byte array.
+* Data (string) - The image data, passed as a base64 string or data byte array.
 * Width (integer) - Optional.
 A whole number greater than 0 specifying the desired image width (in pixels). **Important:** To reduce the size of an image you must supply values for both `Width` and `Height`.
 Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
 * Height (integer) -  Optional.
 A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of an image you must supply values for both `Width` and `Height`.
 Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
 * ImmediatelyApply (boolean) - Optional.
 A value of `true` tells Misty to immediately display the uploaded image file, while a value of `false` tells  Misty not to display the image.